BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 </blockquote>

 <p>
-In the summer of 2009, I was trying to volunteer building homes in Maine.
+In the summer of 2009, I was trying to volunteer helping build homes in Maine.
 </p>

 <p>